 Key Stage 3 Curriculum

-All year groups are taught in six classes split into two bands: A band (3 classes) and B band (3 classes).
-Students are then set according to ability.
-In Design and Technology, classes are split up to make smaller groups to facilitate safe practical work.
-In all year groups, some B band students follow a basic skills programme and there is a designated special educational needs group to ensure that students are given any additional support they need to fully reach their potential.
-In year 7 this is a nurture group who follow a more specialised curriculum in the core subjects during the first term.
+All year groups are taught in seven classes that are named after the planets and are set according to ability.
+In Design and Technology and Physical Education, classes are split up to make smaller groups to facilitate safe practical work.
+In all year groups, some students follow a basic skills programme and there is a designated special educational needs group to ensure that students are given any additional support they need to fully reach their potential.

 The curriculum has been regularly revised over the last few years as the National Curriculum has changed.
 At Key Stage 3, students follow a three year course which includes the following subjects: